Christian Aid is committed to protecting your privacy. We aim to ensure that any information you give us is held securely and safely.

 The websites referred to in this statement are www.christianaid.org.uk, www.surefish.co.uk, www.christianaid.org.uk/learn, www.caweek.org, the website that hosts the digital version of Christian Aid News, www.presentaid.org and www.christianaidcollective.org.

 Christian Aid and Christian Aid Trading Ltd

-This privacy statement applies to website provided by Christian Aid - a company limited by guarantee registered in England and Wales, and Christian Aid Trading Ltd, which is also a registered company.
+This privacy statement applies to Christian Aid - a company limited by guarantee registered in England and Wales, and Christian Aid Trading Ltd, which is also a registered company.
 We are also registered as a charity in Scotland.

 Christian Aid holds and processes personal details in accordance with the Data Protection Act 1998 and is registered with the Information Commissioner.
 Christian Aid Trading Ltd, our trading arm, is also registered with the Information Commissioner.

 If you have any questions about how your data is handled, please contact us on email@example.com or telephone us on +44 (0)20 7523 2041 (during office hours, Monday to Friday, voicemail available for messages outside these hours) or you can write to:

 Michael Griffiths, Data Protection Officer, Christian Aid, PO Box 100, London SE1 7RT, United Kingdom.

 It is your right to request details of the information we hold about you.
 To receive a copy of the personal information we hold about you (known as a subject access request) please write to our Data Protection Officer at the address given above enclosing a cheque for £10 made payable to Christian Aid.
 We will respond within 40 days of receiving your letter.